Eaglw/Chemical_Engineering/Pair potential.md

 ![[media/LJ potential.png|350]]
 Considering one particle in r=0 and the other at r, we can see three distint parts in this graph:
 1. *Repulsive force in red*: the potential energy is decreasing, gradient(or derivative in this 2D case) is negative, and the force is positive.
 This rapid increase in potential energy is related to the [[Hard-core repulsion pair potential|hard-core repulsion]].
 2. *Zero force point in blue*: The curve slope is zero, so zero forces between particles.
 In this area particles can aggregate.
+3. *Attractive force in green*: The slope is increasing, so the force is negative, attractive.
-In other pair potentials we could have 2
+In other pair potentials we could have two minima in this graph, and we can tune it for different behaviours.
 Usato per la [[Hamaker theory|Hamaker theory]]